It is located in southeast of Golog prefecture and the upper reaches of Dadu River.

-Best time to travel June, July, August and September
+Best time to travel

 Most popular sites

 Banma Tibetan Watching Tower Group is one of the best-preserved Tibetan Watching Tower groups in China.
 It is divided into three types: stone blocks, wooden blocks, and mixed blocks.
 Among of which, the stone block is the most distinctive.
-The outer walls are all made of stone, according to a structure similar to mortise and tenon joints, interlocking in size and staggered horizontally and vertically, so that the wall is evenly stressed and not easy to crack or tilt.
+Its outer walls are all made of stone, according to a structure similar to mortise and tenon joints, interlocking in size and staggered horizontally and vertically, so that the wall is evenly stressed and not easy to crack or tilt.

-There are 466 species of plants in 67 families in the forest area.
+There are 466 species of plants in 67 families in this forest.
 There are 11 national first-level protected wild animals such as white-lipped deer, leopard, snow leopard, pheasant, and golden eagle.
 There are also 29 national second-level protected wild animals such as brown bears, macaques and red pandas, and more than 10 provincial-level protected animals .

-Banma County Geography and Climate
+Geography and Climate

 The altitude is about 4000 – 5000 meters.
 The main peak of Duoniang Mountain is 5,050 meters above sea level.
-The terrain is relatively large, with a slope of 40-60 degrees, and even 80 degrees at the maximum, and the air is thin, making it difficult to climb.
+Its terrain is relatively large, with a slope of 40-60 degrees, and even 80 degrees at the maximum, the air is thin, making it difficult to climb.

 Average annual precipitation in Banma County is between 665 mm and 767 mm.
-The annual average wind speed is 1.7 m/s.
-Among those, the average wind speed from March to April is relatively high, above 2.0 meters per second, and from July to January about 1.5 meters per second.
+Annual average wind speed is 1.7 m/s.
+Among those, average wind speed from March to April is relatively high, above 2.0 meters per second, and from July to January about 1.5 meters per second.

 Population and Ethnic Groups

-As of 2018, Banma County has a population of 30,000, mainly Tibetans, accounting for more than 95% of the total population, as well as ethnic groups such as Han, Hui, and Tu.
+As of 2018, Banma County has a population of 30,000, mainly Tibetans, accounting for more than 95% of total population, as well as ethnic groups such as Han, Hui, and Tu.

-In AD 1239, the Mongolian army marched into Tibet, Banma area together with southern Qinghai Province were occupied by Mongolian Khanate.
+In AD 1239, Mongolian army marched into Tibet, Banma area together with southern Qinghai Province were occupied by Mongolian Khanate.